 Do employees like organization-branded swag?
 Yes.
-However, an organization-branded coffee mug is not going to make an employee trust leaders and feel an emotional commitment to your company; feeling acknowledged and appreciated will.
+However, an organization-branded coffee mug is not going to make an employee trust leaders and feel an emotional commitment to your company.
+Those are just employee engagement myths.
+Feeling acknowledged and appreciated will.

 Give away all the organization-branded coffee mugs you like once you have a recognition program that engages employees.
 Employees value the appreciation and admiration of colleagues and superiors, and want recognition for their good work.
 Therefore, your recognition program must enable any employee to recognize any other employee.

 In addition, the recognition must be timely, sincere, and include specific information about what behaviors or actions are being rewarded.